PresentLocation/Art64X/190926/WebsiteMapping.md

 # Website Mapping

-Website mapping is an important design technique.
-Designers map the web to assess existing web product, and to plan the design of new web product.
+Website mapping is an important design practice.

+#### REASONS FOR MAPPING
+Designers map for various reasons.

+1. <b>Assess existing web product in order to better understand the design.</b> This reason supports situations such as competitive analysis and redesign research.
+2. <b>Plan designs of new web product in order to more fully realize the goals of the product.</b> This reason supports situations such as idea development and proposal development.

-In this introduction to website mapping, we are interested in understanding basic ways to develop both (1) site maps and (2) page maps.
+In this introduction to website mapping, we are interested in understanding basic ways to develop both (1) <b>site maps</b> and (2) <b>page maps</b>.
 (These terms site map and page page tend to refer to websites.
-When we are designing other types of web product, we may use more general terminology, such as project map and screen map.)
+When we are designing other types of web product, we may use more general terminology, such as <b>project map</b> and <b>screen map</b>.)

 ## SITE MAPS